fusionpbx/fusionpbx-docs/source/applications/gs_wave.rst

         :scale: 85%

-You can choose any extension to QR code provision the GRandstream Wave.
+You can choose any extension to provision the Grandstream Wave.
 Even If the extension is assigned to a desk phone.
 Just be sure to enable multiple registrations.

 .. image:: ../_static/images/applications/fusionpbx_applications_gs_wave1.jpg